toppa/Shashin/readme.txt

 4. A Fancybox slideshow

 == Changelog ==

+= 3.2.5 =
+* Bug fix: handle Picasa authkeys that includes hyphens
+* Workaround: WP 3.4.1 is returning 1.8.20 for the version of $wp_scripts->->query('jquery-ui-core'), which is not available through Googlel APIs.
+The Shashin Tools screen relies on this, so hardcoded to 1.8.18 for now
+* Various internal improvements to ShashinDataObject and ShashinPhoto, driven by new unit tests

 = 3.2.4 =
 * Add support for limited view Picasa albums (works with Picasa URLs only, not Google+)